-International Regional Circuit (IRC): There are no IRC competitions scheduled during the 2021-2022 season.
+International Regional Circuit (IRC): There are no IRC competitions scheduled during the 2022-2023 season.

-Information for future seasons:

-There may be two or more International Regional Circuit tournaments held outside the United States.
+Information for future seasons: There may be two or more International Regional Circuit tournaments held outside the United States.
 Athletes that place in the top 32 of the combined IRC list for Junior and Cadet, are eligible to compete in these events at the July Challenge.
-In addition, youth athletes that fencing in an IRC in Y10, Y12 and/or Y14 will meet the prerequisite for fencing in the March Youth NAC.
+In addition, youth athletes that fence in an IRC in Y10, Y12 and/or Y14 will meet the prerequisite for fencing in the March Youth NAC.

-National points are awarded to the top 40 percent at an SYC competition according to the point table in the Appendix.
+National points are awarded to the top 40% at an SYC competition according to the point table in the

+Appendix.
 These competitions are one of the qualification paths for Y10 and Y12 events at the March NAC and the USA National Fencing Championships.
 Please refer to Chapter 3 for more information on the Youth Point structure.
-For a schedule of SYCs, visit www.usafencing.org/regional-calendar.
+For a schedule of SYCs, go here.

 Regional Youth Circuit (RYC): The RYC tournaments are held throughout the season for Y10, Y12 and Y14 athletes.
 These competitions are one of the qualification paths for Y10 and Y12 events at the March NAC and the USA Fencing National Championships.
 Please refer to Chapter 3 for more information on the Regional Point structure.
-For a schedule of RYCs, please visit www.usafencing.org/regional-calendar.
+For a schedule of RYCs, go here.

-High School Fencing: High school fencing tournaments are held throughout the season for athletes in 9th - 12th grade.
+High School Fencing: High school fencing tournaments are held throughout the season for athletes in ninth through 12th grade.
 The goal of this program is to continue to motivate developing high school athletes to participate in high school tournaments/leagues throughout the competitive season.

 There are no national or regional points awarded at recognized high school competitions.
 However, those athletes with a current USA Fencing High School or Competitive membership may earn classifications based on the total number that fence and the current classification of those fencers in the high school individual event.
-The athlete would have to be a current member as of, or during the particular tournament to receive a classification change.
-Those that do not have a current USA Fencing High School or Competitive membership will not receive classification changes.
+The athlete would have to be a current member as of, or during, the tournament to receive a classification change.
+Those who do not have a current USA Fencing High School or Competitive membership will not receive classification changes.
 High school recognized tournaments are not required to meet the C1 tournament requirement to award classifications.
 These competitions are not a qualification path for the USA Fencing National Championships.